 Another practical choice…the stainless drop in one bowl sink.
 More about that later in a final reveal post with all sources given.
 We reused the HansGhroe-USA faucet from our previous sink that I received from our supply house in Miami.

 More to come on our beach kitchen remodel as we make progress over the next month or so, but for now I’m sharing some kitchen remodeling ideas and projects from a few more blog friends.
-If you are looking for a (affiliate) COUNTERTOP SEALER, THIS ONE is highly recommended by my husband and the fabricators too.
+If you are looking for a COUNTERTOP SEALER, THIS ONE is highly recommended by my husband and the fabricators too.
+Hope that this helps YOU decide…feel free to ask questions in the comments.